Single Member Dues - $20 per year

 One of the hallmarks of our group is the close family atmosphere we strive to attain.
 We want our families to be comfortable in attending club functions, whether they are licensed or not.
 We work towards having fun in anything we do, and the number of family members who have also sought licenses indicate we are reaching the goal of having the entire family licensed, so they can also be part of the fun of Amateur Radio.

 We have close ties through the Amateur Radio Emergency Service (ARES) with Emergency Management Authorities in 32 Southwest Georgia counties, and we stand ready to supplement local and statewide communications for them in times of emergency.
-We currently have a permanent station at Archbold Memorial Hospital, WX4AMH, which activates whenever the hospital requests help.

 Many of our members also keep the “Elmer” tradition alive by making themselves available to any Hams, new or old, who need assistance in setting up antennas or complete stations.